uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

 #### Raw output

-To show the raw output returned by the ansible command itself instead of the output returned by salt a change to the [runplaybook.sls](https://github.com/uyuni-project/uyuni/blob/master/susemanager-utils/susemanager-sls/salt/ansible/runplaybook.sls) will have to be made.
+To show the raw output returned by the Ansible command itself instead of the output returned by Salt a change to the [runplaybook.sls](https://github.com/uyuni-project/uyuni/blob/master/susemanager-utils/susemanager-sls/salt/ansible/runplaybook.sls) will have to be made.

 We're currently using the `state module`:
 ```